yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/17-bearer-authorization/LAB.md

 * using the express `Router`, create routes for doing **RESTFUL CRUD** operations against your resource

 ## Server Endpoints
+### Incorporate the authentication and authorization model, routes and middleware into your express server, putting `auth` in front of every API route, ensuring they all require a login for access.

 ### `/api/resource-name`
 * `POST` request
 * pass data as stringifed JSON in the body of a post request to create a new resource